IanWoods1993/LED-light-grid/README.md

 Start the fcserver.exe executable to start the fadecandy server.
 Better instructions can be found here https://github.com/scanlime/fadecandy

 Without that stuff this would be way harder.

+Maybe learn.adafruit.com/neopixels-on-raspberry-pi is better, because fadecandy is all gone?